| HitlerPsychological Analysis & Reconstruction

 adhered to this belief but this did not satisfy his curiosity.
 He evidently wanted to see

+for himself how it came out and exactly what happened.
 This curiosity laid the foundation for his strange perversion which brought all three

 of his sexualized zones into play.
 In her description of sexual experiences with Hitler,